-Essex Year to Date Position: 46.11 (January 2011) Population Measure - A high figure represents good performance Outcome 2: Protecting Essex residents from harm and injury Success Measure: Reducing the number of older people who are admitted to hospital following falls 4.2.1 Acute admissions to hospital as a result of falls or fall injuries for people aged over 65 Falls are the largest cause of emergency hospital admissions for older people, and significantly impact on long term outcomes, eg being a major precipitant of people moving from own home to long-term nursing or residential care.
+Essex Latest Position: 396 (January 2012) which represents an improvement on the same period previous year (379) Population Measure - A high figure represents good performance Outcome 2: Protecting Essex residents from harm and injury Success Measure: Reducing the number of older people who are admitted to hospital following falls 4.2.1 Acute admissions to hospital as a result of falls or fall injuries for people aged over 65 Falls are the largest cause of emergency hospital admissions for older people, and significantly impact on long term outcomes, e.g. being a major precipitant of people moving from own home to long-term nursing or residential care.
 A measure that reflects the success of services in preventing falls will give an indication of how the NHS, public health and social care are working together to tackle issues locally.
 This is a new measure in the Public Health Outcomes Framework and as such baseline data is not yet available from which targets will be set.
-Essex Year to Date Position: 115.5 (September 2011) Population Measure 4.2.2 The proportion of people who use services who feel safe 4.2.3 The proportion of people who use services who say that those services have made them feel safe and secure Safeguarding vulnerable adults and protecting them from avoidable harm is a key priority for the council.
+Essex Latest Position: 115.5 per 10,000 population (September 2011) Population Measure Success Measure: Ensuring adults who use our services feel safe 4.2.2 The proportion of people who use services who feel safe 4.2.3 The proportion of people who use services who say that those services have made them feel safe and secure Safeguarding vulnerable adults and protecting them from avoidable harm is a key priority for the council.
 The two measures are taken from the new outcomes framework for adult social care and provide a measure of how safe people who use services feel, and the contribution that the council has made to helping people feel safe and secure.
 The information will come from the adult social care survey and base line data should be available in the Autumn 2012.
-Service Measure (AHCW) Success Measure: Effective processes in place to safeguard vulnerable children 4.2.4 Effective processes in place to safeguard vulnerable children Aim: Continued evidence of improvement in processes to safeguard vulnerable children.
+Service Measure (AHCW) Success Measure: Effective processes in place to safeguard vulnerable children 4.2.4 Effective processes in place to safeguard vulnerable children Aim:

+Continued evidence of improvement in processes to safeguard vulnerable children.
 It is important that children who are potentially at risk of harm or injury are seen in a timely manner by a suitably skilled and qualified social worker.
 We will monitor how quickly we assess the needs of children who may be at risk and ensure decisions about intervention are made in a timely manner, working with partner agencies to enable appropriate referrals to be made.
 We will provide an organisational structure, systems and culture that supports social workers, their interventions with children young people and families and their professional judgment, by providing them with manageable caseloads, regular high quality supervision and training, A new case file audit process is in place which robustly scrutinises social work practice both of the social worker and the social work manager, this provides professional reflective and authoritative feedback on selected cases.
-Our children's safeguarding service is accountable to the Essex Safeguarding Children's Board, which continues to monitor our effectiveness in safeguarding vulnerable children Service Measure (SCF) Success Measure: Ensuring our work to safeguard children is externally recognised as 'improving' 4.2.5 OFSTED judgements Aim: Continued evidence of improvement in children's social care.
+Our children's safeguarding service is accountable to the Essex Safeguarding Children's Board, which continues to monitor our effectiveness in safeguarding vulnerable children Service Measure (SCF) Success Measure: Ensuring our work to safeguard children is externally recognised as 'improving' 4.2.5 OFSTED judgements Aim:

+Continued evidence of improvement in children's social care.